scholarslab/scholarslab.github.io/collections/_posts/2019-05-16-automate-downloading-pdfs.md

 Shouldn't computers be able to solve this problem?

 Well, yes, they can.

+[Updated Dec 11, 2020 to show the updated Kantu icon and link to documentation.]

+# PDFs for free

 Here are the steps to set up your web browser (Chrome or Firefox) to automate the process of downloading PDF files (or to do whatever you want, filling out a